 Step 8 - Aging

-At this point, the chocolate is wrapped, labelled and stored for a month.
+At this point, the chocolate is wrapped, labelled and stored for aging.
 We believe this allows the chocolate to develop a deeper flavour.

 That’s where the chocolate maker’s job ends!

 Most people don’t know this, but chocolatiers do not make their own chocolate.
-Chocolatiers purchase the ready-made chocolate usually from large corporations in Europe to make their chocolates and chocolate bars.
+Chocolatiers purchase ready-made chocolate usually from large chocolate manufactures in Europe to make their chocolates confections or just melt it to make chocolate bars.

 Step 9 - Tempering

-The chocolatier melts the chocolate, cools it off on a marble slab, or using a tempering machine then brings the temperature back up.
-This process gives the chocolate that satisfying snap when you break a piece off and gives its surface a beautiful sheen closely associated to fine chocolate.
+This process changes the melting point of your chocolate to the temperature of your mouth!
+It also gives the chocolate that satisfying snap when you break a piece off and adorns its surface a beautiful sheen closely associated to fine chocolate.
 Tempering also stabilizes the chocolate and improves its shelf-life.

 Step 10 – Moulding

-We can now pour the chocolate into our chocolate bar molds.
+We can now pour the chocolate into our chocolate bar moulds.
 The molds are gently vibrated to remove trapped air bubbles.
-The chocolate is then cooled and demolded onto trays.
+The chocolate is then cooled and demoulded onto trays.

 Step 11 – Wrapping Time!

 At last, the chocolate is ready for wrapping.
-We take pride as we hand wrap each bar and chocolates with the care and devotion they deserve.
-The chocolate is then boxed and sent to both our retailers for sale or directly to you via our web store.
+We take pride as we hand wrap your fine chocolate bars with the care and devotion they deserve:

 Enjoying high-quality chocolate is an experience like no other.
-The flavours are rich and complex, and there is a large variation in flavours among various chocolate origins.
-In fact, the flavour compounds found in dark chocolate exceed those in red wine.
+The flavours are rich and complex and should be enjoyed over a few days.